weipin/hello-async-rust/src/basic/future/loop-poll.md

    cargo run --bin loop-poll-many-hello-udp
    ```

+---

+**NOTE**

-Note: "loop-poll-hello-udp" and "loop-poll-many-hello-udp" should both finish
+"loop-poll-hello-udp" and "loop-poll-many-hello-udp" should *both finish in
-in about 1 second.
+about 1 second*.

+---

 ## Problems

 ### Wastes CPU time

-As a future has to be polled repeatedly and aggressively in a loop, CPU time is
+As a Future has to be polled repeatedly and aggressively in a loop, CPU time is
 wasted when data isn't ready.

-Extreme example: when the data of a future never becomes ready, the polling loop
+Extreme example: when the data of a Future never becomes ready, the polling loop
 is infinite.

 ### Doesn't scale

-As all futures have to be "polled" one after another, when a Future becomes ready,
+As all Futures have to be "polled" one after another, when a Future becomes ready,
 its data may not be polled promptly.

-Extreme example: when there are 1000 futures and only the last one is ready, a
+Extreme example: when there are 1000 Futures and only the last one is ready, a
 program has to poll 999 times before the last one can be accessed.